vita-mojo/slate/source/includes/_order.md

 `GET /v1/queries/orders/history`

-Get all orders in a time range
+Get all orders in a time range.
+Permission filters also apply.
+For example CUSTOMER will only recieve their own orders.
+STAFF will only recieve orders on the store that they are assigned to.

-<h4 id="queriesgethistoryorders-parameters">Parameters</h4>
+<h4 id="get-history-orders-parameters">Parameters</h4>

 |Name|In|Type|Required|Description|
 |---|---|---|---|---|